beld/beld.github.io/_posts/2016-01-07-object-oriented-refreshing.markdown

 - Encapsulation
 - Polymorphism

-Abstraction: Creating a model of the problem in terms of classes and the relationships between them <br />
+Abstraction: Creating a model of the problem in terms of classes and the relationships between them
-Encapsulation: Objects are self-contained set of data and behavior; An object can determine which part of its data and behavior is exposed to the outer world <br />
+Encapsulation: Objects are self-contained set of data and behavior; An object can determine which part of its data and behavior is exposed to the outer world

 #### Coupling and Cohesion
 - Coupling: Measures the dependencies between subsystems
 - Cohesion: Measures the dependencies among classes within a subsystem
-- Low coupling: <br />
+- Low coupling:
-•  The subsystems should be as independent of each other as possible <br />
+•  The subsystems should be as independent of each other as possible
 •  A change in one subsystem should not affect any other subsystem
-- High cohesion: <br />
+- High cohesion:
 •  A subsystem should only contain classes which depend heavily on each other.

 What makes good design?